Basic Call and Put Options Strategies

 Buying calls as a stock alternative

-Selling calls for potential income
+Selling covered calls for potential income

 Some option traders turn to call options when they already own the stock.
-Instead of using calls as a typically lower-cost substitute for stock, they use calls to potentially generate income on shares they already hold.
-This strategy is called a covered call1 and involves selling the option rather than buying it.
+Instead of using calls as a lower-cost substitute for stock, they use calls to potentially generate income on shares they already hold.
+This strategy is called a covered call and involves selling the option rather than buying it.

 When a trader sells a covered call, instead of paying a premium, they receive the premium.
-However, the call can be exercised at the will of the owner (buyer) of the call option at any time up until expiration.
-If the call is in the money2 (ITM) on or before expiration, the likelihood that the owner of the option will exercise their right to buy the underlying at the strike price increases.
-If the owner exercises the option, the trader will be required to deliver the stock.
-Additionally, the short (sold) option can be assigned at any time regardless of the ITM or out-of-the-money3 amount.
+However, the call can be exercised at the will of its owner (buyer) at any time up until expiration.
+If the call is ITM—below the stock's current price—on or before expiration, the likelihood that the option buyer will exercise their right to buy the underlying at the strike price increases.
+If this happens, the covered call seller is required to deliver the stock—100 shares for each options contract sold.

 • Stock price= $79.34